xcart/xcart-docs/_pages/kb_en/sales_channels/index.md

 *   {% link "Adding products to cart via URL" ref_lG8NdRzr %} - Use deep linking to reference your store from other sources.

-*   Amazon Feeds (under construction) - Manage your Amazon listings and X-Cart products in a single location.
+*   {% link "Amazon Feeds" ref_4UNr3oKZ %} - Manage your Amazon listings and X-Cart products in a single location.

 *   {% link "Buy Button" ref_TEiIdZZc %} - Sell from your own website or blog (e.g. WordPress) by embedding buy buttons that connect with your X-Cart checkout.